Fiona, you were born in Ireland. What brought you to South Africa?

-Yes, I would drink until it was all gone or until I would passed out.
-Or I would find more or until physically I could not carry on after a 48 hour binge.
+Yes, I would drink until it was all gone or until I would be passed out.
+Or I would find more or until physically I could not carry on after a 48-hour binge.

 What would you suggest is the best course of action for friends or family of addicts to help them?

-You would probably need to ask someone more quality than myself?
+You would probably need to ask someone more qualified than myself?